Tachograph retrofit requirements for vehicles used on international journeys

 Goods vehicles which cross NI or ROI without loading or unloading

-The retrofit requirement will not be enforced before 31 March 2025 by the UK authorities for vehicles registered in the Republic of Ireland which cross Northern Ireland without loading or unloading on journeys between two points in the Republic.
-Likewise, there will be no enforcement before 31 March 2025 by the authorities in the Republic of Ireland for vehicles registered in the UK which cross the Republic of Ireland without loading or unloading on journeys between two points in the UK (for example two points in Northern Ireland or between Great Britain and Northern Ireland).
+The retrofit requirement will not be enforced before 30 June 2026 by the UK authorities for vehicles registered in the Republic of Ireland which cross Northern Ireland without loading or unloading on journeys between two points in the Republic.
+After that date, enforcement will commence as normal.

-If a relevant vehicle transports a load between the UK and the Republic of Ireland the retrofit requirement applies from 31 December 2024.
+If a relevant vehicle transports a load between the UK and the Republic of Ireland the retrofit requirement applies from the appropriate implementation date, as shown in the table above.

 PSVs

-PSVs on international journeys to and from the UK, including involving the EU, should be subject to AETR drivers’ hours and tachograph rules.
+PSVs on international journeys to and from the UK, including involving the EU, are subject to AETR drivers’ hours and tachograph rules and fall outside the scope of the retrofit requirement.